pypy/pypy/pypy/doc/embedding.rst

 .. __: https://cffi.readthedocs.org/en/latest/embedding.html

-The resulting shared library exports very few functions, however they are enough to accomplish everything you need, provided you follow a few principles.
+The resulting shared library exports very few functions.
+These are defined in ``PyPy.h`` which was removed in v7.3.8, but `is still available`_.
+They are enough to accomplish everything you need, provided you follow a few principles.
 The API is:

 .. function:: void rpython_startup_code(void);